 Afternoons and evenings are devoted to rehearsal for two Shakespeare productions, to be performed for the public in a repertory festival during the final ten days of the program.
 In 2019, our productions will be The Winter’s Tale and Coriolanus.

 Our approach emphasizes inclusion, collaboration and community—inspired by our hometown of Stratford's history producing Shakespeare.

 Summer 2019 Program Details

-Applications for 2019 will open in the new year.
+Applications are now open for the 2019 ensemble.
 SA@S is designed for students finishing high school or currently attending college, as well as recent college graduates.
 We seek a diverse ensemble from a wide range of backgrounds and experiences.
 Past students have traveled from as close as Connecticut and as far as Florida, Washington, Wisconsin, Europe, and Asia.
 Prior training and/or experience in theater or Shakespeare are not a requirement.
 Rather, we look for evidence of the applicant's desire to create, a strong imagination, and readiness to jump in, contribute, and take risks as part of a collaborative ensemble.